0 %

 Research Goals

-1. Understand how platform admins mentally model tenants, features, and risk
+1. Understand how platform admins think about tenants, features, and risk.

 Research Methods Used